wheels-dev/wheels.dev/guides/working-with-cfwheels/documenting-your-code.md

 Whilst this API/function explorer is a great first step, you’ll notice your controller and model specific functions aren’t included (only those shared amongst controllers, or in the `/app/global/functions.cfm` file.
 This is because we’re only looking at the main `Model.cfc` and `Controller.cfc` and what it can access.

-In CFWheels 2.1, we’ll look at adding a full Controller and Model metadata explorer using the same techniques, and map functions like `show()` to their respective routes too.
+In Wheels 2.1, we’ll look at adding a full Controller and Model metadata explorer using the same techniques, and map functions like `show()` to their respective routes too.